clockwork-dog/cogs-plugin-hue/README.md

-# COGS Philip Hue plugin
+# COGS Philips Hue plugin

 ## How to use